 With the economy worsening there was a cry to protect American industry from competition and from the overcapacity that had developed with US manufacturers.
 Congress acted quickly and passed the Hawley Smoot act.
-The act increased the tariff (import taxes) on a large range of products.
-When it was passed by Congress 1028 economist signed a petition to President Hoover asking him to veto the bill.
+The act increased the tariff (import taxes) on a broad range of products.
+When Congress passed it, 1028 economist signed a petition to President Hoover asking him to veto the bill.
 Leading industrialist all pleaded with Hoover to do so but to no avail.
 He signed it.
 The result of this action was a wave of other countries raising their import duties so that world trade plummeted.

-This was further compounded when Great Britain, whose economy was under pressure, took itself off the gold standard.
-The gold standard fixed the value of its currency to the price of gold, and was therefore limited in the currency it could print.
+The situation was further compounded when Great Britain, whose economy was under pressure, took itself off the gold standard.
+The gold standard fixed the value of its currency to the price of gold and was therefore limited the money it could print.
 When it did the value of the British and other currencies went down, thus slowing trade further and hurting US banks, which had lent money overseas.
 In 1931 a record 2294 US banks failed.